KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Autocomplete-Article.md

 ### ...enable emoji autocomplete

-KeyboardKit Pro unlocks a ``Emoji/ColonSearch`` engine that makes it possible to search for emojis by starting the current word with a `:`.
-This engine is automatically used by the ``Autocomplete/LocalAutocompleteService`` service, when ``AutocompleteSettings/isEmojiColonSearchEnabled`` is turned on.
+KeyboardKit Pro unlocks an emoji ``Emoji/ColonSearch`` engine that makes it possible to search for emojis by starting the current word with a colon.
+This is automatically used by ``Autocomplete/LocalAutocompleteService`` when ``AutocompleteSettings/isEmojiAutocompleteEnabled`` is true.

-The autocomplete ``Autocomplete/Toolbar`` will automatically display the emoji suggestions that are returned by the service's ``Autocomplete/ServiceResult``.
-You can implement these parts yourself, if you don't use KeyboardKit Pro.